Search This Site

 Virtual Memory

-4. If you have multiple drives, you can put memory on any or all of them.
+4. If you have multiple drives, you can put memory on any, or all, of them.
 This is a good practice, to separate your memory out among your different hard drives.
 So you could put 2000MB on drive C, and 2000 on drive D. This will help to speed up the access times.

 6. You have a couple options here.
 You can let your system take care of the memory by selecting System managed size or you can set it to a Custom size.
 The most common reason people run out of memory is that they run out of hard drive space.
 In that case, your best option is to either clean out your hard drive or use this window to move your memory to a different drive.